kcjengr/qtpyvcp/docs/source/tutorials/basic_vcp_04.rst

    :align: center
    :scale: 60 %

-For now we can use a `StatusLabel` to display the positions.
-Drag three status labels between the jog buttons and the labels and create a rule for each one.
+You can also use a `StatusLabel` to display position.
+Create a rule for the `StatusLabel` and add a channel from the position plugin and the expression is ``ch[0]``.
+The following example is for relative position and the X axis.

-The channels for each one are from the positions status so type in `p` and pick position:rel and add the rest like this.
-The expression is ``ch[0]``.
 ::

     position:rel?string&axis=x
-    position:rel?string&axis=y
-    position:rel?string&axis=z